osisoft/AVEVA-Adapter-Modbus-Docs/V1/Configuration/OSIsoft Adapter for Modbus TCP data source configuration.md

 1. Using any text editor, create a file that contains a Modbus TCP data source in JSON form.
     - For content structure, see [Modbus TCP data source examples](#modbus-tcp-data-source-examples).
-2. Update the parameters as needed.
-For a table of all available parameters, see [Modbus TCP data source parameters](#modbus-tcp-data-source-parameters).
+    - For a table of all available parameters, see [Modbus TCP data source parameters](#modbus-tcp-data-source-parameters).
-3. Save the file as _DataSource.config.json_.
+3. Save the file, for example as _DataSource.config.json_.
 4. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<adapterId>/DataSource/`.

 **Note:** During installation, it is possible to add a single Modbus TCP adapter which is named Modbus1.
 The following example uses this component name.